 In May 2019, the Company amended the Amended Credit Agreement to, among other things, decrease the interest rate from 90-day LIBOR plus 4.50% to 90-day LIBOR plus 3.50% and extend the maturity date to May 30, 2024 and update the calculation of the deferred revolving loan origination fee such that it is based on the amount of time elapsed from the effective date of the May 2019 amendment.
 The Company accounted for the amendment as a modification of existing debt and deferred an insignificant amount of offering costs on the consolidated balance sheet as of June 30, 2019.
+The Amended Credit Agreement was further amended in August 2019 to, among other things, revise or add financial covenants, including the fixed charge coverage ratio, minimum net revenue, minimum consolidated cash balance and minimum consolidated domestic cash balance tests.
+Other significant terms remain unchanged.
+The Company accounted for the amendment as a modification of existing debt and deferred an insignificant amount of offering costs on the consolidated balance sheet.

-As of June 30, 2019, approximately \$28.3 million of aggregate principal amount was outstanding under the Revolving Credit Facility, and \$1.1 million of unamortized debt costs associated with the Revolving Credit Facility was included in other assets on the condensed consolidated balance sheet.
+As of June 30, 2020, approximately \$28.0 million of aggregate principal amount was outstanding under the Revolving Credit Facility, and \$0.9 million of unamortized debt costs associated with the Revolving Credit Facility was included in other assets on the condensed consolidated balance sheet.